Lokesh-1511/HireLedger/README.md

 - Auto-suggest education institutions.
 - Certificate OCR parsing.
 - Accessibility: live region for step changes & upload announcements.

+## Student Data Layer & Jobs Experience (New)

+Built a dedicated `StudentDataContext` that seeds realistic sample jobs, applications, interviews, notifications, and skills while persisting student choices to `localStorage` (`hl_student_portal_v1`).
+This enables student surfaces to share a consistent, stateful experience without a backend.

+- `StudentJobs.jsx` now sources data/actions from the context, replacing alert placeholders with real apply/withdraw/save flows, stage progression, and a details modal.
+- `StudentDashboard.jsx` mirrors the same data for profile progress, job recommendations, application status lanes, interview schedule, skill goals, and notifications.
+- Actions trigger live toasts for feedback and write through to the persistent store so both pages stay in sync on refresh.
+- Filters, saved jobs, and application stages survive reloads and are safe-guarded against malformed local storage.

 ## Mock Authentication
 Implemented lightweight auth layer for prototyping: